-In the past, I have written about different parts of the area around N. 16th and Locust Streets.
-I’ve written about the town of Saratoga and Sulphur Springs; I have written about Sherman Avenue and North 16th; and I have written about the theatres at the intersection.
+I have written about different parts of the area around N. 16th and Locust Streets.
+I’ve researched and written about the town of Saratoga and Sulphur Springs; I have explored and highlighted North 16th Street; and I have examined the theatres at the intersection.
 However, anytime I see pictures of this particular intersection, my imagination flares up and my hopes are raised.

 Bakeries and drug stores, doctors’ offices and saloons, grocery stories and theatres: The intersection of N. 16th and Locust Streets in North Omaha was once a very lively, very interesting place.
 While its a bit empty and shuttered and kind of dangerous there today, its hard to imagine trolleys coming and going, a huge viaduct over chugging trains, and people hustling and bustling around.
 But those were the days.

 Whether you “went up the hill” from East Omaha or down the block from North Omaha, everyone came to the intersection of North 16th and Locust to take care of business.
-This is a short history of the area.
+This is a short history of the North 16th and Locust Street Historic District.

 Omaha was founded in 1854 in the area we known as downtown today.
 That same year, speculators started founding towns up and down the Missouri River.
 Four miles north of Omaha there was a spring flowed from the bluffs looking over the river at a bend in the river.
 A half mile away a town was started at the bend where the Sulphur Springs flowed.
 The town was called Saratoga, and the bend in the river was made into a boat landing called the Saratoga Bend.